Published: November 16, 2016

-Before you submit everything, you also install your app from scratch on a new Slack team, just to make sure everything's in tip-top shape and working as it should be.
+Before you submit everything, you also install your app from scratch on a new Slack workspace, just to make sure everything's in tip-top shape and working as it should be.

 As you complete the checklist, you see the status bar fill up, bit by bit.
 Each checked item brings your closer to unlocking the next step — you might even uncheck and recheck a couple of items just for fun.
 Once you've completed the checklist, you're met with your prize: the satisfyingly green "Submit App" button.